 I am interested in computer networking and security.
 Given the significance of the Internet in our economy and society, I am interested in improvements and studies that can have a real-world impact.
-My work has included building network architecture and Internet-scale measurements to identify security weaknesses and under-provisioned systems that could cause widespread website outages if attacked, or if they simply failed.
-In my research work, I am exploring ways to change the traditional computer network communication model.
-I am exploring software-defined networking and the impacts it can have on communication and security.
+My recent work has focused on how to make both enterprise and residential networks more secure.
+In my research work, I am exploring ways to change the traditional computer network communication model using techniques such as software-defined networking and network function virtualization.

 I love teaching computer science and security at WPI.
 Our students are enthusiastic about mastering the technical details of systems, networks, and software, making it a thrill to work with them.
-I work with students in extra-curricular settings, including as an advisor for the WPI Cyber Security Club and as the coach for the WPI Collegiate Cyber Defense Competition Team.
+I have previously worked with students in extra-curricular settings, including as an advisor for the WPI Cyber Security Club and as the coach for the WPI Collegiate Cyber Defense Competition Team.